koitu/dotfiles/README.md

 sudo stow termite -t /root
 ```

+---

-To uninstall use the `-D` argument:
+If you wish to uninstall some config use the `-D` argument:

 ```
 stow -D i3